gaoce/subgit/README.md

 # subgit
-Download a sub folder from github.com
+Download a sub folder or file from a repository on github.com

 ## Reference
 Based on [this